 AAP's COVID immunization schedule now diverges from CDC

-Statements made last week by Kennedy and another federal health official — both outspoken critics of wide-scale vaccinations — did not ease health experts' concerns.
+Statements made last week by Kennedy and another federal health official — both outspoken critics of wide-scale vaccinations — did not do much to ease health experts' concerns about vaccine accessibility.

 In a social media post announcing the updated FDA criteria, Kennedy said the updated COVID-19 vaccines would be “available for all patients who choose them after consulting with their doctors.”

-That statement was followed hours later by another from FDA Commissioner Marty Makary, who also took to social media to address concerns about the new limits placed on the shots, saying, “100% of adults in this country can still get the vaccine if they chose.
-We are not limiting availability to anyone.”
+That statement was followed hours later by similar remarks from FDA Commissioner Marty Makary, who also took to social media to address concerns about the new limits placed on the shots.
+"100% of adults in this country can still get the vaccine if they chose.
+We are not limiting availability to anyone,” he said.

-But federal data shows those statements are not aligned with the logistical hurdles many people will eventually encounter.
+But federal data shows those statements are not aligned with the financial realities of many people across the country.

-Numbers from the National Center for Health Statistics show that about 12% of U.S. adults under the age of 65 — or 27.2 million people — were uninsured last year.
+Data from the CDC's National Center for Health Statistics show that about 12% of U.S. adults under the age of 65 — or 23.1 million people — were uninsured as of last year.

-Complicating things further is the fact that the CDC advisory panel in charge of making vaccine recommendations has yet to meet — a necessary step insurance companies rely on to base their vaccine coverage decisions each year.
-That could mean many would have had to pay out-of-pocket to get the vaccine.
+Complicating matters further is the fact that the CDC advisory panel in charge of making vaccine recommendations has yet to meet — a necessary step insurance companies rely on to base their vaccine coverage decisions each year.
+That could mean many would have had to pay out-of-pocket to get the vaccine in Colorado.

 In Colorado, more than 4,500 people have been hospitalized due to COVID-19 since Oct.
 1, 2024, according to state health officials.